yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

   - Tested using Python versions 3.8.3 and 3.9.7

 ### Data and Tools
-- Full-resolution, stitched, STPT imaging data acquired with TissueCyte (TissueVision)
+- Full-resolution, stitched, STPT imaging data acquired with TissueCyte (TissueVision) or LSFM imaging data acquired with SmartSPIM (LifeCanvas Technologies)
   - A dataset consisting of one STPT-imaged brain with expected data output has been made available for testing/demo purposes: [download here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/yuk17_psu_edu/EkTTKApE7aFLs7xzEMAnKloBq24jZ_rrKDmVWUt4mql93A?e=4DCPtz)
-  - Raw STPT images acquired elsewhere can be fed through our custom stitching code (available [here](https://github.com/yongsookimlab/TracibleTissueCyteStitching)) for file structure and metadata compatibility.
+  - Raw STPT and LSFM images acquired elsewhere can be fed through our custom stitching code (available [here for STPT](https://github.com/yongsookimlab/TracibleTissueCyteStitching) and [here for LSFM](https://github.com/yongsookimlab/LSFM_Image_Stitcher)) for file structure and metadata compatibility.
-  - Additionally, the Brain Image Library (BIL, RRID:SCR_017272) is a public [database](https://www.brainimagelibrary.org/index.html) of brain imaging data that has STPT datasets for download which can be used as input for the counting code.
+  - Additionally, the Brain Image Library (BIL, RRID:SCR_017272) is a public [database](https://www.brainimagelibrary.org/index.html) of brain imaging data that has STPT and LSFM datasets for download which can be used as input for the counting code.
   -  For reference on how to use the TissueCyte (e.g. microscope set up, brain sample preparation, and image stitching), please see our open-source published [protocol](https://star-protocols.cell.com/protocols/2373).

 - Mouse brain reference atlas consisting of averaged templates and anatomical labels
   - Early Postnatal Developmental Mouse Brain Atlas (epDevAtlas, RRID:SCR_024725) can be viewed [here](https://kimlab.io/brain-map/epDevAtlas/) and downloaded [here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/yuk17_psu_edu/EkS4MIAfRgdKp93QHphJmfoBwOPt4fr2IFERVUMlcR3Rvg?e=tEUQVx).
   - Allen Mouse Brain Reference Atlas (Allen CCFv3, RRID:SCR_002978) can be viewed and downloaded [here](https://mouse.brain-map.org/static/atlas).
+  - A modified version of Allen CCFv3 with highlighted fiber tracts for registering LSFM monosynaptic rabies tracing data can be downloaded [here](https://pennstateoffice365-my.sharepoint.com/:u:/g/personal/yuk17_psu_edu/EQ9ppklRoFtClDAzD9fmuP8BDeNxVB1G8Eutxaof_7nqFg?e=stBbJ3).

 ## How To Use